sauln/loan_calculator/README.md

 ##Parts:
   * linear programming algorithm
+    * though the problem is simple enough to not need a full linear programming algorithm, I would like to phrase the problem to use a custom linear programming algorithm and one using one found in a common library.
   * multiple strategies
+    * two coined strategies are:
+      * snowball - pay off smallest loan first
-    * least interest
+      * avalanche - pay off highest interest rate first
-    * fastest payoff
+    * fastest payoff - this could require a linear programming algorithm
-    * cut monthly expenses
+    * pay the lowest amount - this can be shown to be equivalent to the avalanche method via the linear programming algorithm.
   * nice looking front end
   * comprehensive testing

 ## Learning I want out of this project
-  * Get a grip on Scala
+  * Get a grip on Scala - actually the smallest part of this project
   * Get a grip on functional programming
-  * Get a grip on testing
+  * Get a grip on testing - this is difficult to incorporate when I'm learning so many other aspects.
-  * Get a grip on a web framework
+  * Get a grip on a web framework - Use lift